nicolasparada/blog/content/posts/passwordless-auth-server.md

 }
 ```

-First it opens a database connection.
+First, it opens a database connection.
 Remember to load the driver.

 ```go
 import (